5sansiva/Index-File-Management/devlog.md

 5/3/2025 11:43 PM
 So from before to this session, I haven't thought of anything new in terms of the project with overall development and such.
 I still probably want to read more and then start working on some basic stuff for the project to really get the gears grinding.
 This session, I plan on laying out the structure, and user interaction for this project with the command line prompts and such and see where I can go from there.
 Nothing too crazy or strict in terms of goals, just getting a feel for the project overall.

+12:07 AM
+So far, I am still trying to figure out how the structure should go.
+Because it is within a B tree, like do I create files which store B trees and all these commands essentially find files and such and perform stuff with that.
+It is rather confusing but it shouldn't be too bad.

+12:17 AM
+I have added the code for command input and then filled out the fileManager class.
+Now I have to add some speciics to that class and adjust.